decred/dcrdex/README.md

 `./bitcoin-cli createwallet dex`

-It is recommended that you password-encrypt your bitcoin trading wallet, substituting your own password for `yourpass`.
+It is recommended that you password-protect your Bitcoin trading wallet.

-`./bitcoin-cli encryptwallet yourpass`
+`./promptsecret | ./bitcoin-cli encryptwallet -`

-You'll also want to instruct bitcoind to load the wallet at startup.
+You'll also want to instruct **bitcoind** to load the wallet at startup.
 Modify your **bitcoin.conf** file, located in the **~/.bitcoin** directory on Linux, **%APPDATA%\Bitcoin** on Windows, and **~/Library/Application Support/Bitcoin** on Mac OS.
 Open the file in a text editor and add the following line at the end of the file.